Chisom090/NVIDIA-Financial-Tableau-Dashboard/README.md

    - Add a commit message, for example, "Create initial README for Tableau dashboard."
    - Click **Commit new file** to create your `README.md`.

-### After Completing These Steps:
-- Your `README.md` will appear on the repository’s main page and anyone visiting your repository will see your Tableau project description.
-- Make sure to update the image path so that it points to the Tableau dashboard image you uploaded.
-You can also update the link to the full dashboard if it is hosted somewhere else.

-Let me know if you need further adjustments or additional details!